supershaneski/bun-openai/react-chatbot/README.md

 }
 ```

-As you can see from the simplified snippet, we just call the streaming endpoint once then get all the texts spewed, assemble it in the UI, and just wait until streaming is done or aborted.
+In the simplified snippet provided, you can see that we only call the streaming endpoint once.
+We then gather all the emitted text, assemble it within the user interface, and simply wait until the streaming process is either completed or aborted.

-In reality, if you look in the [/chat/streaming](/server/src/routes/chat.js) handler, when the request invokes tool calls we are actually also doing a loop to handle subsuquent API calls, like the one we did in non-streaming mode.
+However, if you check into the [/chat/streaming](/server/src/routes/chat.js) handler, you’ll notice that when the request triggers tool calls, we also execute a loop to manage subsequent API calls, similar to the process we follow in non-streaming mode.

 # Setup